lgharibashvili/turborepo-ls-affected-accuracy-issue/README.md

-# Turbo Affected Detection Issue: `ls --affected` vs Cached Tasks
+# Turborepo `ls --affected` Accuracy Issue - Reproduction

-This repository reproduces a critical issue where `turbo ls --affected` incorrectly shows packages as affected by sub-dependency changes, but `turbo build` correctly uses cached tasks and only rebuilds what actually needs rebuilding.
+This repository reproduces a critical issue where `turbo ls --affected` is not as accurate as `turbo build --dry=json` in detecting which packages are actually affected by changes.

+> **Note**: According to [Turborepo 2.1](https://turborepo.com/blog/turbo-2-1-0#turbo-ls) release note, `turbo ls --affected --output=json` was introduced as a recommended replacement for `turbo build --dry=json` when you only need to retrieve a list of changed packages.

 ## The Problem

+**Any random change to the root `package.json` file triggers this issue.** Even a simple whitespace change causes `turbo ls --affected` to incorrectly show ALL packages as affected, while `turbo build` correctly determines that no packages actually need rebuilding.

-When changes are made to files in deep sub-dependencies (transitive dependencies), there's a disconnect between Turbo's affected detection and actual build requirements:
+This demonstrates a disconnect between Turbo's `ls --affected` detection and turbo `build` output:

 1. ❌ `turbo ls --affected` incorrectly shows packages as affected
 2. ✅ `turbo build` correctly uses cached tasks for packages that don't need rebuilding
-3. ✅ This results in correct builds despite incorrect affected detection

 **This is an affected detection bug, not a cache invalidation bug.**